R in Posit Workbench

 • Our online learning page links to many courses and resources for learning R.

-• R for Data Science is a free book that teaches how to do data science with R, from getting your data into R to transforming, visualizing, and modelling.
+• R for Data Science is a free book that teaches how to do data science with R, from getting your data into R to transforming, visualizing, and modeling.

 • The Posit cheatsheets give a good overview of using the IDE and popular R packages.